a-mufasa/Sleeping-Barber-Problem/readme.txt

 Customer class:

 Similar to the Barber class, we have a barberShop object so that we can add our customers to the waitingRoom queue in the barberShop class.
-We also implement Runnable and override rin() since the Customer object becomes a thread.
+We also implement Runnable and override run() since the Customer object becomes a thread.
 Each customer has a specific name and date for when they enter the shop.

 ---------------------------------------------------------------------------------------------------------------